yearn/yearn-devdocs/README.md

 source venv/bin/activate
 ```

 You should now be ready to generate some docs!
 To generate new documentation run the v3 documentation script.
-You will be prompted for a new version number.

 ```bash
 yarn v3-docs
 ```

-This should:
+This should generate a prompt for you to follow:

+- If you are creating docs for a new release then select "new" and enter the new version number.
+This will then:
   - Generate documentation for the contracts listed in the `v3-contracts` object in `smartContracts.json`.
-- Move the existing "current" files into a new folder in `developers/smart-contracts/v3/deprecated` with the old version number.
+  - Move the existing "current" files into a new folder in `developers/smart-contracts/deprecated/V3` with the old version number.
   - Add the new files to `developers/smart-contracts/v3`
   - update the index.md file to reflect the new release version.
+- If you only want to update without creating a new version, or update a few files or a certain folder, you can use the "update" option in the prompt.
+  - Then select whether you want to update all v3 files or only selected ones.
+    - If you select "files", the script will then read from the `selectedFiles` array in the `natspec-generate.mjs` script file.
+Edit that array to include the file names you want.
+(Naming should match existing files e.g. `TokenizedStrategy`).
+    - If you select "folder" then the script will read the path in the `folderToUpdate` variable.
+Be aware this will include all sub-folders as well.
+  - After selecting options, everything else runs the same as selecting "new" but without copying your existing files to the deprecated folder.

 The script runs a markdown linter, so the output files should be pretty clean, but they still may need some manual adjustment.
 You may also still get build errors if there are characters in the natspec that MDX v3 doesn't like (like {} and <>).
 These will need to be removed manually or escaped out of using the `\` character.
 More info [here](https://docusaurus.io/docs/markdown-features/react#markdown-and-jsx-interoperability).